AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Variables
 ----
 In shell, variables define your environment.
-Common practice is that environmental vars are written IN CAPITAL: $HOME, $SHELL, $PATH, $PS1.
+Common practice is that environmental vars are written IN CAPITAL: $HOME, $SHELL, $PATH, $PS1, $RANDOM.
 To list all defined variables ``printenv``.
 All variables can be used or even redefined.
 No error if you call an undefined var, it is just considered to be empty.

 Assign a variable ``var1=100``, ``var2='some string'``

 Invoke a variable ``$var1``

 Append a var: ``var+=<string>/<integer>``

+Vars can be declared, like if you want it readonly ``declare -r var=xyz``, or to be treated as integer always ``declare -i var``.

 BASH is smart enough to distiguish a var inline ``dir=$HOME/dir1; fname=file; fext=xyz; echo "$dir/$fname.$fext"``, though if var followed by a number or a letter ``echo ${dir}2/${file}abc.$fext``